 It is often the case that science and technology gets ahead of the law and this trend has impacted the world of estate planning in a big way.
 Digital assets and electronic communication medium have been evolving since the emergence of the web and this has presented numerous legal challenges.
 So, this article is an overview of estate planning for digital assets in Florida and will address the various types of digital assets and the key steps needed to properly plan for their succession to heirs and beneficiaries.

-When, doing digital estate planning in Florida (like other states), it is first important to recognize various kinds of assets which in general are:
+When, doing digital estate planning in Florida (like other states), it is important to recognize various kinds of digital assets which in general include:

 The above list of assets certainly isn’t exclusive because as technology evolves, so do the various categories and types of digital assets continually change and invite new types and variations.
 If you’re a Personal Representative in Florida or a Florida Successor Trustee doing a Trust Administration, the thing to remember is that part of your initial investigation needs to be focused on obtaining passwords and identifying on line assets and accounts.

 However, undertaking something like doing a probate in Florida is no easy task because in many ways opening a probate is like running a business AND doing the due diligence is difficult enough when it comes to conventional assets that are fairly easy to locate.
 Things get much more difficult for fiduciaries when it comes to digital assets for a few reasons, the chief of which involves privacy laws.

 Privacy Concerns [Digital Assets and Electronic Communications]

 If you’ve ever tried to access another person’s e-mail account, even with their permission and password, you may have encountered a series of hurdles to verify identity.
 These barriers continue to become more sophisticated and represent stringent privacy laws.
 Privacy concerns, the risk of a custodian of digital assets being sued for violating them have made it very difficult for 3rd parties to obtain necessary account information even with proper motives and documentation.